Georgia energy bill assistance (EAP) and weatherization program.

 While the federal government, as well as the state, pay for the assistance programs, applications are made at a local non-profit organization or Community Action Agency in your town or county.
+Or the DHS LIHEAP and weatherization application number is below.
 Priority is for residents who are at risk if they do not have power, such as the elderly or households with young children.
 The general public cannot apply for the Energy Assistance program until November or December.
 As funding allows applications may be accepted during the summer as well.

 Cash grants from the EAP program can pay for cooling or heating bills.
 A crisis component can also assist when a family is out of fuel, electricity or faced with a shut off.
 The demand for help is high, and qualified applications are filled on a first come, first served basis.
 After the program starts, if funds have run out and are no longer available, then you can be placed on a waiting list for if/when additional money becomes available.

 The LIHEAP type program typically begins in Georgia during the first work day of November.
 It is open for the most disadvantaged first, such as the homebound, elderly (age 65 & over), senior citizens, and those residents with life-threatening circumstances.
 The winter heating bill assistance program opens up for applications during the first work day in December.
 Apply early as funding will run out due to demand.

 A number of eligibility requirements need to be met.
 In addition, the state of Georgia will issue a range of payments based on qualifications.
 Applicants need to be US citizens or legally admitted aliens.
 Low income levels need to be met, and the individual applying also needa to be responsible for paying the cost of energy for the primary home heating or cooling source.